3lvis/DATAStack/README.md

 _(Hint: Maybe you haven't found the best way to use NSFetchedResultsController, well [here it is](https://github.com/3lvis/DATASource).)_

+## Migrations

+If `DATAStack` has troubles creating your persistent coordinator because a migration wasn't properly handled it will destroy your data and create a new sqlite file.
+The normal Core Data behaviour for this is making your app crash on start.
+This is not fun.

 ## Installation

 **DATAStack** is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: